Skip to content

 organisation type

-The category of organisation that manages an aged care service.
-In GEN, these are classified as not-for-profit, government, and private organisations.
+The category of aged care provider that manages an aged care service.
+Organisation types are typically classified as government, not-for-profit or private.

 P